 The New Year represents a fresh start and an opportunity to set financial goals for the year.
 Top resolutions concerning financial goals include creating a budget, establishing savings, and planning to get out of debt.
 Below are some tips in each area to help you achieve these financial goals.

-This Make a Budget (opens new window) worksheet from the Federal Trade Commission, helps you evaluate which expenses are flexible and which are fixed.
-Use the worksheet for at least two or three consecutive months.
-This will give you an idea of how you are spending your money and changes you can make to improve your situation.
+Creating a budget allows you to track, review, and modify where your money is going each month.
+If you do not know how to start, this Make a Budget (opens new window) worksheet from the Federal Trade Commission, helps you evaluate which expenses are flexible and which are fixed.
+This will give you an idea of how you are spending your money.
+After evaluating your expenses, then determine a method to allocate your spending.

 One method is the 50-20-30 budget rule.
 Apply 50% of your take-home pay to needs, such as your mortgage or rent, utilities, groceries, and transportation; 20% to savings, investments, and debt payments; and no more than 30% to your wants or flexible spending, such as travel or entertainment.
 These are not exact percentages, and you can modify them to work for you.

 The first step in building savings is to start, even if it is a small amount.
 At many credit unions you can open a savings account with as little as $5.00.
 To find a credit union in your area click here.

 Put Your Savings on Autopilot

 To avoid the temptation of overspending or splurging when you receive your paycheck, you can automate contributions to your savings account.
 Setting up automatic contributions will allow your savings to grow, without having to think about it.
 You can talk to your credit union about doing this.
 Also, many employers offer ways to have your pay automatically deposited into a savings account.
 Click here for more information on savings and investing.